peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORNumber.md

 * The return value is not documented yet.

+**Throws:**

+* <code>java.lang.ArithmeticException</code> - This value is infinity or not-a-number or is not an exact integer.

 ### ToByteChecked
     public byte ToByteChecked()
-Converts this number's value to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255) after truncating to an integer.
+Converts this number's value to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255) after converting it to an integer by discarding its fractional part.

 **Returns:**